The Importance of Due Diligence When Choosing an Employer of Record Service Provider

 But the work isn’t done once you find your star employees.
 The onboarding process can actually make or break your business.

 The onboarding process is linked to both employee retention and productivity.
-According to research by Glassdoor, organizations with a strong on-boarding process improve new hire retention by 82% and productivity by 70%.
+According to research by Glassdoor, organisations with a strong on-boarding process improve new hire retention by 82% and productivity by 70%.
 Meanwhile, HR managers claim that a lack of a formal on-boarding process can lead to:

 Higher employee turnover